nismod/infra-risk-vis/README.md

 To stop a foregrounded compose stack, issue SIGTERM with Ctrl-C. If services haven't stopped in 10 seconds they will be brutally terminated.
 To bring a daemonised stack down, use `docker compose down`.

+## Example adding data layer

+To add a raster data layer (for example, the `iris` set of tropical cyclone return period maps):

+1. Write an `etl` pipeline, run using `snakemake` container
+1. Bring up the tiles database container, `tiles-db`
+1. Run `raster-tile-ingester`
+1. Bring up the postgres database container, `db`
+1. Bring up the backend API container, `backend`
+1. Post the raster metadata to the backend - see [docs](containers/backend/README.md) on adding data to the tileserver metadata store.

 ## Example service update